-Confidential counseling services are available through the Arkansas Tech University Health and Wellness Center in the Doc Bryan Student Services Center, Suite 119.
+Confidential counseling services are available through the Arkansas Tech University Health and Wellness Center in the Doc Bryan Student Services Center, Suite 119, on the Russellville Campus.
 To schedule an appointment or for more information, please contact the Health and Wellness Center at (479) 968-0329.